victorgcb1987/GAQET2/README.md

 GAQET2 is a Python-based tool designed to evaluate the quality of genome annotations.
 Using GFF and FASTA files, GAQET2 generates statistical reports to help identify common errors and artifacts in gene structural annotations.

----

-## ✨ Features

-- Support for GFF3 annotations and FASTA sequences
-- Automated quality evaluation
-- Tabular and graphical reports
-- Compatible with both prokaryotic and eukaryotic annotations
-- Command-line interface

----

 ## 📆 Requirements